alan-turing-institute/the-turing-way-book/content/make/make.md

 1. Make is easy to learn
 1. Make is available on many platforms
 1. Many people are already familiar with Make
-1. Makefile reduce cognitive load because as long as the common make targets ``all`` and ``clean`` are present (explained below), you can be up and running without having to read lengthy instructions.
-This is great especially when you work on someone else's project or on one that you haven't used in a long time.
+1. Makefiles reduce cognitive load because as long as the common make targets ``all`` and ``clean`` are present (explained below), you can be up and running without having to read lengthy instructions.
+This is especially useful when you work on someone else's project or on one that you haven't used in a long time.
 1. Makefiles are human-readable and machine-readable text files.
 So instead of writing instructions to a human for how to build a report or output, you can provide a Makefile with instructions that can be read by a human *and*